uvsmtid/common-salt-states/docs/states/common/source_symlinks/init.sls.md

-State `common.source_links` automatically sets up links to sources in various repositories.
+State `common.source_symlinks` automatically sets up links to sources in various repositories.
 This makes it possible for Salt master to expose files in these repositories to Salt states using `salt://` URI scheme.